New BMW XM teased: price, specs and release date

 New BMW XM design

 The slim triangular lamps to each side of these facetted nostrils are the XM’s daytime running lights – the main beams are hidden behind a piece of translucent plastic beneath.
-Expect this design to appear on the upcoming BMW 7 Series replacement, too.

 The XM is no less bold at the side, where the concept’s two-tone silver and rose-gold paint scheme is obvious on the panel behind the side windows.
 Expect the production car to come with a similar iPhone-esque paint job (for a price, of course).